Patchway railway station: History

-The new station opened on 10 August 1885, and was originally known as "Patchway & Stoke Gifford", but reverted to "Patchway" from 27 October 1908.
+The new station opened on 10 August 1885, and was originally known as Patchway & Stoke Gifford, but reverted to Patchway from 27 October 1908.
 The station was on a north–south alignment and had two platforms, separated by two running lines, with a third line, a goods loop, behind the western platform.
 There was a goods yard to the south of the station on the eastern side, with an adjacent signal box.
 As now, the eastern platform was for trains towards Bristol, the western platform for trains towards Wales.
 The station buildings were of a standard 1880s GWR design, with tall chimneys and fretted wooden canopies.
-The main building was on the eastern platform, containing the booking office, toilets, and waiting rooms.
+The main building was on the eastern platform, containing the booking office, toilets and waiting rooms.
 A matching brick shelter with canopy was built on the western platform.
-The eastern platform also had a "bicycle house" at the northern end.
+The eastern platform also had a bicycle house at the northern end.
 A large covered and glazed footbridge linked the two platforms.
 The goods yard included two sidings: a short, south-facing one adjacent to a loading dock; and a longer north-facing one.
 There was also a weigh bridge and a coal office.
 At the north end of the station was a south-facing siding and an oil store.
-The station did not have a dedicated approach road as it was adjacent to a road connecting Gloucester Road to the west and Gypsy Patch Lane to the south.
-This road subsequently became known as Station Road.
+The station did not have a dedicated approach road, as it was adjacent to a road connecting Gloucester Road to the west and Gypsy Patch Lane to the south; this road subsequently became known as Station Road.
 At the time of construction, the station was mostly surrounded by fields, with the Bristol conurbation almost 3 mi away.

 In 1900, almost all trains from London to Wales travelled via Bath and Bristol, with some still routed via Gloucester.
-However, the final 15 mi to Bristol were relatively slow and congested, so a new route was built further north, the GWR's Badminton Line, now part of the South Wales Main Line, running from Wootton Bassett Junction to a junction just south of Patchway.
-The new line opened in 1903, and allowed faster services to Wales.
+However, the final 15 mi to Bristol were relatively slow and congested, so a new route was built further north; the GWR's Badminton Line, now part of the South Wales Main Line, ran from Wootton Bassett Junction to a junction just south of Patchway.
+The new line opened in 1903 and allowed faster services to Wales.
 There was a new triangular junction between Patchway and Filton, with the new line coming in from the east.
 As part of the work, the station signal box was closed, replaced by a larger one closer to the junction on 19 October 1902.
 The new signal box would later become one of only a few to be double glazed, due to the noise from jet engine testing from the Bristol Siddeley Aero-Engines factory (now the Rolls-Royce factory) opposite the box.
 The Henbury Loop Line opened in 1910, connecting Avonmouth to the main lines south of Patchway.
 From 1928, some trains from Bristol would travel in loops via Patchway and Severn Beach.